This article is very long, if you want to go straight to the DIY candle designs just scroll down.

 Meditation helps you relax and hasten self-healing.
 It is believed that candles light the spiritual path that every one of us travels.

 The warmth and beauty of candles need not be enjoyed only on your dining table.
-Decorative candles can also bring charm to many rooms within your home.
-Placing candles in your living room or bedroom in shades that coordinate with the color of your room are an inexpensive means of adding intimacy, elegance, and romance to your interiors.
+Decorative candles can also bring charm to many rooms in your home.
+Placing candles in your living room or bedroom in shades that coordinate with the color of your room is an inexpensive means of adding intimacy, elegance, and romance to your interiors.
 They create fabulous atmospheres that make a room welcoming and festive or relaxing and tranquil.

-Placing decorative candles in the corners of your dining room give a greater feeling of intimacy to your dinners.
+Placing decorative candles in the corners of your dining room gives a greater feeling of intimacy to your dinners.
 In the bath, candle use is considered a way of restoring calm and serenity.
 You can also use decorative candles to beautify your garden.
 Create a magical ambiance by illuminating your garden with candles.

-Since everybody loves good celebrations and festive events, every once in a while, we celebrate and plan the whole process of getting the right trimmings and preparations whether it be for simple occasions or for the extraordinary ones.
+Since everybody loves good celebrations and festive events, every once in a while, we celebrate and plan the whole process of getting the right trimmings and preparations whether it be for simple occasions or the extraordinary ones.
 Most people buy ready-made decorations and gifts for their events to save time and effort – for a less hassle preparation.
-And some choose to do it on their own and put extra effort to make it unique and exclusive for their family, friends, and loved-ones.
+And some choose to do it on their own and put extra effort to make it unique and exclusive for their family, friends, and loved ones.